Kauto/animationvideo/README.md

 import QuadInOut from "eases/quad-in-out";
 ```

-This is possible with [Webpack >= 4](https://webpack.js.org/).
-For older packer you can use the main package and extract the needed components.
+This is possible with [Webpack >= 4](https://webpack.js.org/) and other packers.
+For older packers you can use the main package and extract the needed components.

 ```js
 import AnimationVideo from "animationvideo";